phyletica/phyletica.github.io/slides/git-intro/slides.md

     Adding dummy.txt

-    Adding new file and writing a long commit message to teach aubb participants good commit practices.
+    Adding new file and writing a long commit message to teach students good commit practices.
 ```
 <p class="fragment fade-up">
 `git log` shows you every commit from where you currently are back to the root